Airco DH.5: Operational history

 The introduction of the DH.5 to squadron service with the Royal Flying Corps (RFC) was protracted.
 These delays were the result of Airco's focus on the more successful DH.4, greatly hindered the type's prospects.
 The first DH.5 only arrived with No. 24 Squadron on 1 May 1917, and deliveries were slow, so that the squadron only had a few by 7 June.
 The DH.5 was not well regarded by the squadron, a common feeling with other users.

 Soon after entering service, the DH.5 quickly proved to be most unpopular with the RFC.
 Its unconventional appearance led to largely unfounded rumours of handling difficulties.
 There were also claims that the DH.5 had gone into service against the wishes of its designers.
 What was true was that while it was manoeuvrable, performance rapidly dropped off over 10000 ft, and it lost altitude quickly in combat.
-The position of the upper wing resulted in an unfortunate blind spot above and to the rear which was the very direction from which a single-seater would generally be attacked from.
+The position of the upper wing resulted in an unfortunate blind spot above and to the rear which was the very direction from which a single-seater would generally be attacked.

 The robust construction, good performance at low altitude and the pilot's good forward field of view made the aircraft a useful ground-attack aircraft.
 In this capacity, the type served with distinction in the Battle of Cambrai.
 During the battle, the DH.5 had, in conjunction with Sopwith Camels, provided airborne mobile machine gun coverage to the infantry, strafing German trenches and causing heavy losses to the Germans.
 Replacement had already begun and Cambrai had little impact on its withdrawal.

 The DH.5 formed the initial equipment of No. 2 Squadron Australian Flying Corps, the first Australian fighter squadron.
 It was unsatisfactory and enemy twin-seater airplanes were often able to escape.
 It served mainly as a ground-attack aircraft until December 1917, when the type was replaced by the S.E.5a.
 By this time, the withdrawal of the type from the Western Front was almost complete, the last DH.5 squadron receiving the S.E.5a in January 1918.
 DH.5s issued to training units proved unpopular and the type soon vanished from RFC service.
 A number of retired aircraft were reused as trials machines, some of these tests included alternative gun mountings, jettisonable fuel tanks and plywood coverings.

 No original aircraft has survived but an airworthy full-scale reproduction, built in the United States by John Shiveley, is on display in the Aviation Heritage Centre, Omaka Aerodrome, New Zealand.